guguji666666/Active-Directoy-Lab/Push PS scripts on startup/readme.md

 Save the GPO object and link it to the OU you want to connect

-Then you can Log out and log in the machines to apply that new GPO if required.
+Then you can log out and log in the machines to apply that new GPO if required.